afucher/clojure-repl-intellij/doc/developing.md

 ⚠️ Before start developing, if you are not familiar with developing IntelliJ plugins, we create a dedicated doc to onboard you: [IntelliJ Plugin Development](./intellij-plugin-development.md)

-### Running locally

-`./gradlew runIde` to spawn a new Intellij session with the plugin.
+The flow to develop the plugin is usually:
+ 1. build locally;
+ 2. install in a local IntelliJ;
+ 3. connect REPl and evaluate your changes;

+## Prerequisites

+[Babashka](https://github.com/babashka/babashka#installation): Used to make run required tasks easier during development.

+## Build and run locally

+There is some ways to build and run this plugin inside the InteliJ locally, they are listed below in the order that we consider that is more efficient when developing:

+`bb install-plugin` to build the plugin, and install it from disk in IntelliJ automatically, then restart your IntelliJ.
+You need to pass the IntelliJ plugins path:
+e.g: ```bb install-plugin /home/youruser/.local/share/JetBrains/IdeaIC2024.3```

 or

-`./gradlew buildPlugin` to build the plugin, then install it from disk in Intellij, the zip should be on `./build/distributions/*.zip`.
+`bb build-plugin` to build the plugin, then install it manually from disk in IntelliJ, the zip should be on `./build/distributions/*.zip`.
+IntelliJ will ask to restart to get the new version.

+or

+`bb run-ide` to spawn a new IntelliJ session with the plugin.

 ## NREPL